“How to Work with Me” Manual (and why your company needs one)

 For this reason, we introduced the concept of individual “How to Work with Me” manuals.
 It’s our internal cheat sheet for knowing how other teammates prefer to work and communicate with colleagues.

-Stop wasting time making assumptions or being misunderstood
+Stop wasting time assuming or being misunderstood

 Imagine you wrote an important message to your manager on Slack four hours ago.
 Currently, you’re still waiting for a reply.
 What goes through your mind?

-• Is my manager too busy for my message?
+Is my manager too busy to reply?

 Avoid going down a rabbit hole by establishing clear expectations, not assumptions.
 Especially when your team communicates remotely from all over the world and there are cultural differences and time zones to take into account as well.